 We have been involved in discussions about the proposed Conservation Area since inception and in a meeting at that time we formally approved in principle the concept of a Conservation Area in Shortlands Village.
-In preparing this response, we have advised our members widely by Tweet and newsletter, published our draft response for comment by members and discussed the issue at our meeting on the 3 September where this response was formally approved. [obviously, at the draft stage this has not yet happened, but this maps the intention]
+In preparing this response, we have advised our members widely by Tweet and newsletter, published our draft response for comment by members and discussed the issue at our meeting on the 3 September where this response was formally and unanimously approved.
+This approval included the formal approval of the Greens Director of Shortlands Golf Club and Cllr Tickner.